Identifying a Cross Sell Opportunity

 The case works as a perfect complementary cross sell.

 Anytime an opportunity presents itself, you should try to offer a cross sell with your sale.
-The worst that can happen is the customer saying no.
+After all, the worst that can happen is the customer says no.

 Where Do These Fall In The Funnel?